 - February 2016, CDC reported on itinerary Feb 12 to 22, a Noro virus outbreak affected 79 passengers (out of 1225, or 6,5%) and 3 crew (out of 773, or 0,4%).
 The ship was on a 10-days Miami to Eastern Caribbean cruise with ports of call Grand Turk, San Juan (Puerto Rico), St Barthelemy, Philipsburg (St Maarten), Tortola (BVI), Samana (Dominican Republic) and Nassau (Bahamas).

 - March-April 2016, CDC reported another Noro virus outbreak on the 14-days Miami to Southern Caribbean cruise (itinerary Mar 22 – Apr 3).
 The number of infected passengers was 98 (out of 1204, or 8,1%) and 6 crew (out of 776, or 0,8%).

 - Note: When the itinerary doesn’t include US cruise ports, the ship is not required to report to CDC, thus no official illness report would be issued.

-On the above map you can track the Oceania Riviera cruise ship’s position now.
+On the above map you can track the Oceania Cruises Riviera ship’s position now.
 It shows the vessel’s current location at sea (or in port) by live tracking of its IMO number 9438078.
 If you lose the ship on the map, please reload this page.